 The Women Who Money Team and their family members use a variety of cell phone carriers.
 We’ve researched and used MVNO’s (Mobile Virtual Network Operators) and some of us still contract with the “Big 4” services (Verizon, AT&T, T-Mobile, and Sprint.)

-There are so many MVNO’s now and we’ve reviewed a couple – Total Wireless, and Republic Wireless, but our team hasn’t used them all!
+There are so many MVNO’s now and we’ve reviewed a couple – Total Wireless, Republic Wireless, and Tello Mobile, but our team hasn’t used them all!
 So we asked our friend “Busy Mom” from Countdown to Tranquility to provide us with a Google Project Fi review sharing her two-year experience with them.
-Take it away, Mom!

 Project Fi Review

 I was interested in Project Fi from the moment I heard it launched.
 The selling point?
 I only had to pay for the data I actually used!

 I spent most of my time at home, the office, or at a place with free Wi-Fi (the doctor’s, indoor soccer place, coffee shops, hotels,… ) and I didn’t use much of my data.